-Put toor dal water into the pressure cooker and bring to a gentle boil.
+- Put the drained toor dal and water into the pressure cooker and bring to a gentle boil.
 A foam will develop from the lentils which you should remove with a spoon and discard.
 Continue this process for around three or four minutes until no more foam is produced.
-Cover, and cook under pressure over a low heat for 10 minutes.
+Cover, and cook under pressure over low heat for 10 minutes.
 Release pressure quickly.
 Skim any floating material, and allow dal to settle.
 The lentils should be soft.
 Set aside.

-Heat oil in a large pan.
-Add shallots, and fry until turning transparent.
-Add garlic and fry until raw garlic smell has gone – about two minutes.
+- Heat oil in a large pan.
+Add shallots and salt, then fry until turning transparent.
+Add garlic and fry until the raw garlic smell has gone – about two minutes.

-Add tomatoes, and fry until tomatoes start to break down.
+- Add the tomatoes and fry until they start to break down.

-Add 3-4 tablespoons of water from the dal, the asafoetida and salt, and mix well.
+- Add the asafoetida and 3-4 tablespoons of water from the dal.
+Mix well.
 Cook for two minutes, adding more water from the dal if necessary.

-Add the potato and carrot, mix well and cook, covered, for 10 minutes until potato is almost cooked though and soft.
+- Add the potato and carrot, mix well and cook, covered, for 10 minutes until the potato is almost cooked.
 Add more water from the dal if necessary.

-To temper, heat oil in a small frypan, and when hot, add mustard seeds, fenugreek seeds, asafoetida, curry leaves and dried chilli.
+- To temper, heat oil in a small frypan.
+When hot, add the mustard and fenugreek seeds, asafoetida, curry leaves and dried chilli.
 Fry until leaves are crisp and the seeds are spluttering.
 Remove from heat.

-Place dal and vegetables into a large serving bowl, turn tempered oil into sambar and gently fold, do not stir.
-Garnish with coriander.
+- Place dal and vegetables into a large serving bowl.
+Turn the tempered oil into the sambar and gently fold.
+Garnish with coriander leaves and serve.

-- Remove the foam when boiling the lentils to prevent the pressure cooker valves becoming clogged.
+- Remove the foam when boiling the lentils to prevent the pressure cooker valves from becoming clogged.